 Summing it up: Udemy Review

-If you wish to learn a specific tool or programming language in depth, Udemy may not be the best choice.
+When it comes to the cons, the list is quite short… If you wish to learn a specific tool or programming language in depth, Udemy may not be the best choice.
 Some courses are simply too short to get to the more advanced topics.

 Depending on the course you choose, Udemy may not always deliver consistent quality.
 However, don’t let that scare you off.
 It is rather easy to find the best courses available simply by reading student feedback before purchasing.